Fantasy football (association): Mini-leagues

 At the start of the season, fantasy football mini-leagues can be set up in various ways.

 Open

-The open option exists for leagues in which every football can be chosen by every fantasy manager.
+The open option exists for leagues in which every football player can be chosen by every fantasy manager.
 The fantasy managers usually have a limited budget, and every football player has been assigned a price.
 Fantasy managers must stay within their allocated budget, but can select any player from the league.

 Draft

 The draft option exists for leagues in which every football player can only be chosen once.
 There is a set order for player selection, and the fantasy managers may or may not have a budget to work from.
 Draft leagues often have trading between fantasy managers.

 Auction

 The auction option exists for leagues in which every football player can only be chosen once.
 Fantasy managers are given a budget, with which they can bid on football players.
 If they win the auction for a player, that player can be selected in their team only.